Notify me

 . . . a pioneering figure in geometric abstraction, is renowned for his iconic painting “Black Square” (1915), a radical departure from representational art.
 Malevich’s exploration of basic geometric shapes, particularly squares and rectangles, aimed to express spiritual and cosmic ideals through simplified forms.

-Another notable artist associated with geometric abstraction is Piet Mondrian:
+A better-known artist associated with geometric abstraction is Piet Mondrian:

 Piet Mondrian mathematical art